sumeetrane996/SkillMatics-RogueLike2D-Repo/SkillMatics/README.md

 -With this designer can add as many custom levels

 ##Task-2
--In prefab 'BoardLevel_1' with added BoardManager Script you can specify enemy count in each level through inspector.
+1. In prefab 'BoardLevel_1' with added BoardManager Script you can specify enemy count in each level through inspector.
--Position of Player & Exit can be specified through inspector at each level.
+2. Position of Player & Exit can be specified through inspector at each level.
--If position of Player & Exit is inValid or same it would throw a warning & reset to default position
+3. If position of Player & Exit is inValid or same it would throw a warning & reset to default position

 ##Task-3
 -The Food Cap Functionality has been added on GameManager with MaxCapacity & Message field in inspector.